oracle/graalpython/docs/contributor/IMPLEMENTATION_DETAILS.md

 After this, if the managed objects are garbage, eventually Java GC will collect them together with the whole cycle.

-If some of the managed objects are not garbage, and they leak back to native code, the native code can then access and resurrect the whole cycle.
+If some of the managed objects are not garbage, and they passed back to native code, the native code can then access and resurrect the whole cycle.
 W.r.t. the refcounts integrity this is fine, because we did not alter the refcounts.
 The native references between the objects are still factored in their refcounts.
 What may seem like a problem is that we pushed the *weak to strong limit* for some objects.
-Such object may leak to native, get `Py_IncRef`'ed making it strong reference again.
+Such an object may be passed to native, get `Py_IncRef`'ed making it strong reference again.
 Since `Py_DecRef` is checking the same `MANAGED_REFCNT` limit for all objects, the subsequent `Py_DecRef` call for this object will not detect that the reference should be made weak again!
-However, this is OK, it only prolongs the collection: we will make it weak again in the next run of the cycle GC.
+However, this is OK, it only prolongs the collection: we will make it weak again in the next run of the cycle GC on the native side.